haukex/File-Replace/README.md

 recommended) and several of its core modules; users of older Perls may need to upgrade some core modules.

+Since this is an extension to `File::Replace`, that module is required.

 The full list of required modules can be found in the file `Makefile.PL`.
 This module should work on any platform supported by these modules.